 - Prioritise sleep

 Overeating during the festive season is very normal and not something to stress about.
-Food is more than just nutrients and energy; it brings people together to celebrate, share, and connect.
-At this time of year, it's important to give ourselves permission to eat the foods we love and enjoy (1).
-When we allow ourselves to feel pleasure, not guilt, from the foods we enjoy, it can make us feel more satisfied too.
+Food is more than fuel — it brings people together to celebrate, share and connect.
+Giving yourself permission to enjoy the foods you love, without guilt, can actually help you feel more satisfied.

 Tip 1: Don’t Skip Meals